 Free Parking within the Village of La Quinta on residential streets is available where allowed and in the public parking lot accessed from Avenida Bermudas.
 Please do not block driveways or mailboxes!
 Please use designated cross walks!

-Riviera Palm Springs is offering La Quinta Arts Festival patrons a special rate of $159 per night.
+Palm Springs Riviera is offering La Quinta Arts Festival patrons a special rate of $159 per night.
 Call 760-327-8311 and mention you are a La Quinta Arts Festival patron to receive this rate.
 Riviera Palm Springs is located in the heart of Palm Springs around 25 minutes from the festival site.

 La Quinta Arts Festival is a No Smoking event and venue.

 No Unauthorized Video Recording or Photography is Allowed at La Quinta Arts Festival.
-Click here to read the full policy.

 We love our pets, but LQAF Annual Events are not the places for them.
 LQAF has adopted a policy of “no pets” at its Annual Events.
 Our pet policy does not, however, apply to service animals assisting individuals with disabilities.
 LQAF patrons with a qualified need have a right to have a service animal at LQAF Annual Events.
 Legitimate service animals are always welcome guests at all LQAF Annual Events.

-No Refund Policy No refunds of admission fees will be made due to inclement weather, cancelled performances, cancelled vendors, cancelled artists, or for the unlikely circumstance of temporary or full closure of the show due any additional factor beyond our control.
+No refunds of admission fees will be made due to inclement weather, cancelled performances, cancelled vendors, cancelled artists, or for the unlikely circumstance of temporary or full closure of the show due any additional factor beyond our control.

 La Quinta Arts Festival is nationally recognized by artists and art patrons alike as one of the renowned art festivals in the nation.
 Recent La Quinta Arts Festival accolades and awards include:

-- #1 in the Nation Fine Art Festivals
+“#1 in the Nation Fine Art Festivals”

 “A must attend art event in the western United States”

-- Top 10 Fine Art & Design Shows”
+“#3 Fine Art & Design Shows”

 La Quinta Arts Festival is a true community effort which could not take place without the generous support from Sponsors, Community Partners and Donors.
 Please show them your appreciation by patronizing their service businesses, shops and restaurants throughout the year! …Learn more about our sponsors and supporters